-Registration opens at 09:00 each day.
-Please come to the Lower Ground Floor to collect your delegate pass and other goodies.
+Registration opens at 10:00.
+Please come to the Box Office to collect your delegate wristband.
 We recommend you arrive early to beat the last-minute queues and enjoy the communal space activities which are live from 10:00.

 Latecomers may have to wait until a break to be admitted.

-There are three, one-hour breaks throughout the day, and you're welcome to stretch your legs, grab refreshment and explore our other activity zones.
+There are two, 1.5 hour breaks throughout the day, and you're welcome to stretch your legs, grab refreshment and explore our other activity zones.

 OTHER THINGS TO DO

 There's a hive of activity laid on for you away from the main stage with interactive workshops, hands-on activities and quiet spaces for reflection.